AckerlyXu/heima/articles/hdinsight/hdinsight-hadoop-linux-use-ssh-unix.md

 ---
 title: Use SSH with HDInsight (Hadoop) from Windows, Linux, Unix, or OS X | Azure
-description:  You can access HDInsight using Secure Shell (SSH).
-This document provides information on using SSH with HDInsight from Windows, Linux, Unix, or OS X clients.
+description: " You can access HDInsight using Secure Shell (SSH).
+This document provides information on using SSH with HDInsight from Windows, Linux, Unix, or OS X clients."
 services: hdinsight
 documentationcenter: ''
 author: Blackmist